Best Practices for Curators

 Be clear that you are there to help, but you are not tech support

-Write a Knowledge Base to help members to self-service solutions or redirect them to the right contact person or the FAQ.
+Write a Knowledge Base to help members to self-service solutions or redirect them to the right contact person or our FAQs.

 Only give good answers